 Pour a layer of concrete into the frame, making sure you get it into the corners and edges.
 Spread it evenly and compact it with the rammer.
 Tap the sides of your frame with a hammer to knock out air bubbles and get a nice solid edge to the slab.
 Continue pouring and spreading layers of concrete until it slightly overfills the frame.

 Use a length of timber as a ‘tamping beam’.
 Use sawing motion across the slab, working from one end to the other.
 This will level off the concrete, and leave it flush with the top of your frame.
 Use a spirit level to ensure you have a flat, even surface.

-5 - Install your shed on top of the base
+Step 5: Install your shed on top of the base

 Before assembling your shed on top of your new base, add floor bearers.
 These raise your shed a few centimetres from the base, and help protect your shed from damp by allowing air to circulate.

 Use 75mm x 50mm timber bearers, pressure-treated against insect attack and rot.
 Space them equally at intervals of approximately 400-600mm, and lay them perpendicular to any floor joists which already come built into your shed.
 Make sure they’re level with one another using a spirit level.
 You’re now ready to install your shed on top of your base!